 Bellissimo!
 Did somebody say free pizza?

 While pizza-like flatbreads have been around for a loooong time in Italy, the classic Margherita pizza is believed to have been invented back in 1889 by a pizzaiolo named Raffaele Esposito, to honour Queen Margherita of Savoy.
 The dish was topped with tomato, basil and mozzarella – representing the colours of the Italian flag.
-But pizza didn’t really garner the worldwide attention it so well deserved until Italian immigrants began to spread across the globe in search of work, and they introduced the cheesy delight to their new countries.
+But the dish didn’t really garner the worldwide attention it so well deserved until Italian immigrants began to spread across the globe in search of work.
+They soon introduced the cheesy delight to their new countries.
 For that, we are eternally thankful.

 Taking it to extremes

-Then there’s the world’s largest pizza, which had a total surface area of 1261.65 m2, and was named “Ottavia” as a nod to the first Roman emperor, Octavian Augustus.
-It was made by a group of pizza-loving chefs from Italy’s NIPfood to raise awareness of coeliac disease, so it was also 100 percent gluten-free.
+Then there’s the world’s largest pizza, which had a total surface area of 1261.65 m2.
+Imagine trying to deliver that puppy.
+It was named “Ottavia” as a nod to the first Roman emperor, Octavian Augustus.
+Ottavia was made by a group of chefs from Italy’s NIPfood to raise awareness of coeliac disease, so it was also 100 percent gluten-free.

 Free and cheesy

-There are obviously plenty of ways to celebrate World Pizza Day (eating it being the most obvious one), but there are also ways to get your hands on discounted or even free pizza for today only.
+There are obviously plenty of ways to celebrate World Pizza Day (eating it being the most obvious one).
+But there are also ways to get your hands on discounted or even free pie for today only.
 Pizza Hut and DoorDash have teamed up to offer 5000 free BBQ Meatlovers or Veggie Sensation pizzas.
 You just need to order through the app and pay the delivery fee.
 DoorDash is also offering 25 percent off other pizza restaurant deliveries, up to the value of $10 for today only.
 Just enter WORLDPIZZADAY at checkout.

-Also to celebrate World Pizza Day, renowned pizzeria 400 Gradi is bringing back its famous “Bottomless Pizza” – 90 minutes of uninterrupted slices at all of its restaurants.
+Also to celebrate this delicious day, renowned pizzeria 400 Gradi is bringing back its famous “Bottomless Pizza”.
+That’s 90 minutes of uninterrupted slices at all of its restaurants.

-For today only, pizza fans will be able to feast on infinite slices of 400 Gradi’s award-winning pizzas, including Margherita Verace, which was crowned best in the world at the 2014 Pizza World Championships; and 154 Formaggi, which is made using a world record-breaking 154 different varieties of cheese.
-You can also get a bespoke pizza created by Melbourne’s champion pizzaiolo Johnny Di Francesco specifically for World Pizza Day.
+For today only, foodies will be able to feast on infinite slices of 400 Gradi’s award-winning creations, including Margherita Verace, which was crowned best in the world at the 2014 Pizza World Championships; and 154 Formaggi, which is made using a world record-breaking 154 different varieties of cheese.
+You can also get a bespoke pizza created by Melbourne’s champion pizzaiolo Johnny Di Francesco specifically for today.

 Make your own healthy plant-based pizza

-For plant-based peeps who want a healthier pizza fix, we bring you this recipe, courtesy of Tammy Hembrow of the fitness app, Tammy Fit.
+For plant-based peeps who want a healthier fix, we bring you this recipe.
+It’s courtesy of Tammy Hembrow of the fitness app, Tammy Fit.

-4 pizza bases such as Venerdi Bread’s Gluten Freedom Fancier Sourdough Pizza Bases
+4 bases such as Venerdi Bread’s Gluten Freedom Fancier Sourdough Pizza Bases

 ½ cup pizza sauce